Troy A. Miller

-Troy A. Miller is an American law enforcement official currently serving as the Acting Commissioner of the United States Customs and Border Protection, a position he previously held between January and December 2021.
+Troy A. Miller is an American law enforcement official who served as the Acting Commissioner of the United States Customs and Border Protection from 2022 to 2025, a position he previously held between January and December 2021.
 From December 2021 to November 2022 he served as the Deputy Commissioner.

 Education

 Miller attended Bemidji State University and earned his bachelor's degree.
 He also attended the senior executive fellow program of Harvard University John F. Kennedy School of Government.